George Kittle Raves Favorite Workout Hack Blows, in a Good Way

 Pretty innocent, right??
 Well ... there's one more bit about ejaculation.

-"The main selling point is you, umm, you blow huge loads ...
-That’s how it was sold to players is like, 'Look, it boosts your testosterone, you sleep really well, you're going to feel great, and you’re also going to blow huge loads.'"
+"The main selling point is you, umm, you blow huge l**** ...
+That’s how it was sold to players is like, 'Look, it boosts your testosterone, you sleep really well, you're going to feel great, and you’re also going to blow huge l****.'"

 "I was like, aww that's bulls*** -- not bulls***."